 31MK1144 is a multicomponent site.
 The prehistoric component was a sparse lithic scatter of an interior flake and a uniface.
 Shovel testing found no evidence of an occupation midden, stratigraphic deposits, or features.
 Therefore, the prehistoric component at this site was recommended as not being eligible for the National Register.
 The historic component is associated with the Herron House.
 Artifacts date to the early and mid-twentieth century (whiteware and manganese-dioxide tinted glass).
 Cultural material associated with the historic occupation of the property are Architectural-related (nails, brick, window glass, and asbestos roofing/siding), Kitchen-related (ceramics and bottle glass), and Heating-related (cinders and coal).
 Diagnostic ceramic artifacts include Bristol-glazed stoneware with Albany slip-glazed interior, alkaline-glazed stoneware, Rockingham-glazed yellowware, and undecorated whiteware.
+The historic component represents an early- to mid-twentieth-century farmstead with above-ground remains.
 The historic component was determined to lack information that will add to our understanding of the history of the area.
 Therefore, this site was recommended as being not eligible for the National Register.

 31MK1145 is a multicomponent site.
 The prehistoric component is a sparse lithic scatter of debitage and a uniface.
 Shovel testing found no evidence of an occupation midden, stratigraphic deposits, or features.
 Therefore, the prehistoric component at this site was recommended as not being eligible for the National Register.
 The historic component is associated with the McGinn House.
 Cultural materials associated with the historic occupation of the property are indicative of Architectural-related activities (brick and window glass, Kitchen-related activities (whiteware ceramic plate and cup, a manganese-dioxide tinted bottle fragment, and a condiment bottle), and Personal-activities (bisque toy doll leg, pharmaceutical and patent medicine bottles, nail polish bottle, and shoe polish bottle).
+The historic component represents an early- to mid-twentieth-century farmstead with above-ground remains.
 The historic component was determined to lack information that will add to our understanding of the history of the area.
 Therefore, the historic component of the site was recommended as being not eligible for the National Register.